kieraneglin/shared-settings-ex/README.md

 # Shared Settings

-Shared Settings is a simple library for runtime settings and configuration in Elixir.
+Shared Settings is a simple library for managing runtime settings in Elixir with optional support for encryption and Ruby.

-Heavily inspired by [Fun with Flags][fwf]
+Heavily inspired by [Fun with Flags][fwf] and [Flipper][flipper].

 ## Installation